 - 1. Reduce Ironbound Road Buffer to 25 feet; - 2.
 Reduce the buffer adjacent the Zooms Convenience Store to 15 feet; and - 3.
-Reduce the buffer adjacent parcel to (47-1)(1-57) to 25 feet.
+Reduce the buffer adjacent Parcel No. (47-1)(1-57) to 25 feet.

 The reduced buffers will still substantially preserve existing vegetation on the site.
 The applicant has proffered enhanced landscaping to address any impacts of the reduced buffers.
 In addition, the applicant has proffered architectural and landscape review by the Planning Director of any structures built on the site.
-With these provisions, staff recommends the Planning Commission approve the buffer reductions as proposed.
+As part of its review, the Planning Commission approved the buffer reductions as proposed.